jrbalderrama/a2r2/README.md

 # Atelier d'Anonymisation - Les Rencontres RUDI 2021

 ## Install
-This project runs on a Jupyter server installed on Python 3.8.
-If you run the project on [colab](https://colab.research.google.com/), this installation is optional (unless you would like to run on colab using local resources).
+This project runs on a Jupyter server compatible with Python 3.8.
+If you run the project on [colab](https://colab.research.google.com/), the following installation is optional (unless you would like to run on *colab* using local resources).

-In order to run the notebooks out of __colab__ first, you can create a virtual environment.
-Second, clone the sources and install the dependencies on the virtual environment.
-In order to get them, install `poetry`, and then run the install command.
+In order to run the notebooks without *colab*, first, you might create a virtual environment (optional).
+Second, clone the sources and install the dependencies.
+To get them, install `poetry`, and then run the `install` command.
 The complete installation sequence is as follows (set the `PATH` accordingly):

 ```bash
 python3.8 -m venv ${PATH}/venv-a2r2